cs3216/cs3216.github.io/assignments/facebook.md

 new comment included (hence the page reload.)
 In contrast, posting to your Timeline on Facebook (which *is* sent via AJAX), there is no page reload and yet your post appears on the page.
-In this instance, after processing, Facebook’s servers only send the modified part of the page (which is your post) and the JavaScript which has already been loaded will dynamically add the new content without reloading.
+In this instance, after processing, Facebook's servers only send the modified part of the page (which is your post) and the JavaScript which has already been loaded will dynamically add the new content without reloading.
 This is what makes asynchronous calls faster (or, at least, *appear* faster).